Simple stretches to ease joint pain

 Then, brace your forearms against the wall, keeping your back straight.
 Next, step chest-first into the corner, feeling the stretch across your shoulders and pectoral muscles.
 Hold for 30 seconds, performing three to five repetitions.

-The second move—the seated shoulder stretch—can be practiced at your desk.
+This second move can be practiced at your desk.
 This move also stretches your upper body.

 • Sit with your shoulders down and relaxed, and slowly begin to squeeze your shoulder blades together.